When Should You Go to the ER for Low Blood Sugar? (Emergency Blood Sugar Levels Explained)

 How to Prevent Blood Sugar Emergencies

-Strict medication adherence, including taking the right dose of insulin at the correct time, is non-negotiable for prevention.
-I always advise my patients to carry fast-acting glucose tablets in their car, purse, and nightstand so treatment is always seconds away.
+Strict medication adherence — including taking the right dose of insulin at the correct time — is non-negotiable for prevention.
+Always carry fast-acting glucose tablets in your car, purse, and nightstand so treatment is always seconds away.
+Furthermore, having a concrete sick-day plan is vital, as illnesses and infections drastically alter how your body processes sugar.

 When to Call Your Doctor Instead of Going to the ER

+Not every abnormal number warrants a chaotic trip to the emergency room.
+You should call your primary care doctor for non-emergency situations, such as mild, nagging symptoms of fatigue or increased thirst.
 Temporary elevations that happen after a single large meal or during a minor stressful event usually just need monitoring.
 If your readings improve quickly after simple home interventions, an ER visit is highly unnecessary.

 Always consult your doctor to adjust your baseline medications if you notice a slow, creeping trend in your fasting numbers over several weeks.